ElectriGrid/projected-load-analysis/README.md

-This repository houses the notebooks to analyze the differences between projected load and the headroom as calculated by the (hosting capacity calculations)[https://github.com/ElectriGrid/hosting-capacity-calculation].
+This repository houses the notebooks to analyze the differences between projected load and the headroom as calculated by the [hosting capacity calculations](https://github.com/ElectriGrid/hosting-capacity-calculation).
 This analysis is completed at the census tract level.

 ## Repository Structure